 Pick the colors you really like and then start designing.
 Because there are so many shades of one particular color, you might want to pick up color swatches and play around with them to find what seems best for you.
 If you need help, your local home improvement center will be happy to give you some ideas.

-Create Different Areas On The Porch:
+Create Different Areas On The Back Porch Ideas:

 If you have a large porch, you could assign one area as a dining area with a table and chairs and another area with cushioned, comfortable chairs for just relaxing with family and friends.
 A good way to separate the two areas would be bringing in a separation screen.